cornell-dti/trends-in-web-dev-website/docs/introduction.md

 Assignments - 50%

 Keep in mind that you only need a C- (70) or higher to pass.
 If you ever feel that you are falling behind, please feel free to talk to us and we will try our best to find a solution.
-You can reach us at acb352@cornell.edu.
+You can reach us at my474@cornell.edu or ad665@cornell.edu.

 ## Who should I contact with questions?